Family says four men 'kidnapped' doc, they turn out to be Bangalore cops

-The Goregaon-based family called up 1-0-0 saying the doctor had been abducted from his home; when cops intercepted the vehicle carrying him, they found out it was Bangalore police, who told them the man was an accused in a cheating case
+Mumbai-based family calls up 100 saying the doctor has been abducted; when cops intercept vehicle, they find out it is Bangalore police, who tell them the man is an accused in cheating case

 It was high drama yesterday after the family of a Goregaon-based doctor called the 100 police helpline, alleging that four men had abducted him from his home.